Karma (Stray Kids album): Songs

 Karma opens with "Bleep", a boom bap track, expressing Stray Kids' confidence and ignoring negative noise, using the literal bleep censor sound.
 "Ceremony" is an EDM trap and baile funk track about celebrations of the achievement and success forged through perseverance and hard work, as well as the journey of overcoming obstacles.
-A dark trap sound with mumble rap style, "Creed" talks about the group's convictions and stucking to their guts.
+A dark rock and trap sound in mumble rap style, "Creed" talks about the group's convictions and sticking to their guts.
+Billboards Amina Ayoud noted a reminder of "Warren G mixed with Anti-era Rihanna".
 In "Mess", the group expresses emotions and regret after breakup with emo rap genre with "crisp" guitar riffs.
 The pop-rock track with bright guitar track "In My Head", reminiscing about the early 2000s pop-punk music, and rock, explores personal worries in life.

 In the second half, "Half Time", inspired by renewing the contract with JYP Entertainment, centered around the turning point of half-time in sports to bolster the resolve and confidence for the second half.
 It features maximalist boom-bap rap sound woven by percussion and American football sound effects.
 Inspired by Avicii and Zedd, "Phoenix", a mixing of drum and bass and upbeat EDM, depicts the group's overcoming hardships and continuing to rise to the occasion, comparing to phoenix.
 "Ghost" is a big beat-influenced track with "heart-pounding bass, stabbing synths, and emotional organ sounds".
 Despite upbeat rhythm, it talks about loss, numbness, and emptiness, yet still holds onto hope.
 "0801", named after August 1, the day the group announced the fan club name, "Stay", is a fan-dedicated track with synthwave pop sound, promising that they will "stay forever" and "stay here" for fans.
 The album concludes with the "Festival" and English versions of "Ceremony".